 Insert your mug into the press carefully, sort of at an angle, and slide it right down in.
-Make sure your design is inside and it’s not coming towards the end of the heated area.
-Then press this down the lever to start the transfer.
+Make sure your design is inside, and it’s not coming towards the end of the heated area.
+Then press down the lever to start the transfer.
 It will take about 6-7 minutes to transfer the design, and the mug press will beep when finished.

 Reveal your project!

 Once the mug press beeps that it is finished, pull up the lever.
-Carefully remove the mug, only to touch the handle and nothing else.
+Carefully remove the mug, only touch the handle and nothing else.
 Set your mug on a heat-safe surface.
 Let the mug cool for 10-15 minutes.

-Once cooled, remove your line and tape to reveal your finished mug!
+Once cooled, remove your liner and tape to reveal your finished mug!
 Because the ink is actually in the mug and not on top like heat transfer vinyl, these mugs are dishwasher safe too!

 More crafts to love